David-Durst/embeddedHaskellAetherling/theory/Basic.md

 We can repeatedly apply this isomorphism to convert between a flat `Seq` and any arbitrarily nested `Seq`

-We will use these isomorphisms to produce Aetherling's rewrite rules that:
+We will use these isomorphisms to prove the existence of Aetherling's [rewrite rules](#rewrite-rules) that:
 1. lower from the sequence language into the space-time IR.
 1. schedule programs in the space-time IR.